Islamic world unites to help desperately poor Afghanistan - ExBulletin

 He spelled out a number of striking statistics.

 Universal poverty could reach 97% of the Afghan population.
 This could be the dark next step, he warned.
-Within a year, 30% of Afghanistan’s GDP (gross domestic product) could be totally lost, while male unemployment could double to 29%.
+In one year, 30% of Afghanistan’s GDP [gross domestic product] could be completely lost, while male unemployment could double to 29%.

-Next year, the UN will ask for $ 4.5 billion in aid from Afghanistan – this is the biggest request for humanitarian aid, he said.
+Next year, the UN will ask for $ 4.5 billion in aid from Afghanistan, its largest ever request for humanitarian aid, he said.

 In what appeared to be a message to the Taliban delegation, Qureshi and subsequent speakers, including Taha, emphasized the protection of human rights, especially those of women and girls.